mogzol/prisma-generator-typescript-interfaces/README.md

 npx prisma generate
 ```

 By default that will output the Typescript interface definitions to a file called `interfaces.ts` in your `prisma` folder, this can be changed by specifying the `output` option.
 As mentioned above, by default the generated types will be [type compatible](https://www.typescriptlang.org/docs/handbook/type-compatibility.html) with the Prisma client types.
-If you instead wanted to generate types matching `JSON.stringify`-ed versions of your models, you will need to use some of the options to change the output behavior:
+If you instead want to generate types matching the `JSON.stringify`-ed versions of your models, you will need to change some of the options, like so:

 ```prisma
 generator typescriptInterfaces {